abelbcarvalho/daily-bread/README.md

 > /api/money/{id}/update -> update an existing money cash registry;

 > /api/money/all -> get all money cashes registried by an user;

+* RecursivePayment's routes;

+> /api/recursive-payment -> register a new recursive payment by account;

+> /api/recursive-payment/{id}/update -> update an existing recursive payment;

+> /api/recursive-payment/all -> get all recursive payments for an account;

 ## License
 Our license is **GNU GENERAL PUBLIC LICENSE**.